FarmRadioHangar/blog/content/post/number_representation_part_1.md

 *Theorem.* Given a base $b$, where $b$ is any integer greater than one, and a natural number $n$, there exist integers $d\_0, d\_1, \dots, d\_q \; (0 \le d\_i < b)$ such that $n = d\_q b^q + \cdots + d\_2 b^2 + d\_1 b^1 + d\_0$ and $d\_q \ne 0$.
 We call this the representation of $n$ in base $b$.
 Furthermore, this representation is unique.

 *Proof.* The proof has two parts.
-We first have to show that a representation exists for every $n$, and subsequently that any such representation is unique.
+First we have to show that a representation exists for every $n$, and subsequently that any such representation is unique.

 #### Proof of existence